Skip to main content

 What We Love

-• 6-in-1 cooking modes (steam, bake, broil, air fry, toast, reheat) work fully without subscription — CNET confirmed this in its 2026 review
+• 6-in-1 cooking modes (steam, bake, broil, air fry, toast, reheat) work fully without any subscription

-• Compact footprint fits standard apartment counters — about 18 inches wide, addresses the small kitchen segment
+• Compact footprint fits standard apartment counters, addressing the small kitchen segment

 What Could Be Better

-• No third-party integration — Tovala app only, no Alexa or Google Home or Matter support
+• No third-party integration — Tovala app only, no Alexa or Google Home support

 The Verdict

-If you're sold on the Tovala meal-kit ecosystem and shortlisted the Tovala Smart Oven Pro, that's the path of least friction — its 1.6 SHE composite reflects subscription drag, but if QR-scan meal kits are how you cook, the math changes.
-For everyone else: 6-in-1 modes work without the $12.99/mo fee, but it's premium pricing for closed-ecosystem hardware.
+If you're sold on the Tovala meal-kit ecosystem and shortlisted the Tovala Smart Oven Pro, that's the path of least friction — its 1.1 SHE value composite reflects the premium $349 sticker, but if Tovala meal kits are how you cook, the convenience can earn its keep.
+For everyone else: all 6-in-1 modes work with no subscription, but it's premium pricing for closed-ecosystem hardware.

 Best Premium Oven: Breville Joule Oven Air Fryer Pro